UVASGD/tools-Aseprite-to-Unity/Readme.md

 This includes:

 	- saving all animations loops for the same object in .ase file
+	- all direction-dependent sprites (left/right) are facing the same direction
 	- animation loops have names that accurately reflect their purpose in-game
 	- all .ase files can be found under a single folder
 	- hiding layers that should not be visible in the final sprite